The Biggest Obstacle to Teaching Magic

 Instead, let them explore whatever interests them.
 Maybe that's just chipping away at your life total.
-If they want to want to burn a Mighty Leap for inconsequential damage, let them.
+If they want to burn a Mighty Leap for inconsequential damage, let them.
 They need to know how combat works; not how to calculate profitable attacks.

 Use this interactive tutorial

 Open it on a tablet for a visual aid, or give players this link for a mobile-friendly cheat sheet once they're on their own.
 They can also open the tutorial by scanning this QR code:

 As long-time Magic fans, we share a private language.
 It's one of the ways we connect with other players.
 Our Mighty Leaps don't give our creatures flying; they "jump" them.
 It's our secret handshake.

 But for a beginner, it's hard enough to absorb basic keywords without juggling their slang synonyms in your head at the same time.
 So moratorium on "jump."
 Creatures don't "swing in the air;" they "attack with flying."